 Marie is an agronomist.
 She is particularly interested in the sustainable and organic cultivation of vegetables and other plants.
 In her own garden, she gained experience and likes to try things out to learn from nature.
 She is particularly interested in the values and principles of permaculture, in order to contribute not only to the well-being of nature, but also to the well-being of people and future generations.

-Learn moreA good time is after the harvest in fall/early winter.
+Learn MoreA good time is after the harvest in fall/early winter.
 However, if you have forgotten to prune, you can still prune your shrubs in spring until March.
 However, pruning should be done before budding.

 Depending on their color, currants bear fruit on shoots of different ages: White and red currants need the perennial shoots, as they form fruit on their new side shoots.
 Blackcurrants, on the other hand, bear on the side shoots of one-year-old branches.
 Leave enough of these shoots and replace a fruiting shoot after three years.